happymanocha/egain-messaging-language-translator/README.md

 | VPC_ID  | AWS VPC ID - used for Lambda configuration.
 Keep it empty if not applicable |
 | SECURITY_GROUP_ID  | Security group related to VPC - used for Lambda configuration.
 Keep it empty if not applicable |
 | SUBNET_IDS  | Subnets related to VPC - used for Lambda configuration.
 Keep it empty if not applicable|
-3. On windows command prompt , execute egain-language-translator-deploy.sh file to start the deployment.
+3. Open windows command prompt , execute egain-language-translator-deploy.sh file to start the deployment.

 # Post Installation